SpokoSpartan/ISM/README.md

 ##### Remove event
 User can edit event.
 If user is not owner of comment button is not visible.

+##### Vote for event
+User can inform that is interested in event.
+If user own event post button is not visible.

+##### Remove vote for event
+User can remove vote for an event.
+If user not voted for event then button is not visible.

 ##### Validations
 All data are also validated on BE site.